HL7/davinci-pr/input/pagecontent/technical.md

 {% endraw %}

 #### No Match Results
-If the set of input parameters results in no results found, then the output Parameters will be empty.
+If the set of input parameters results in no results found, then an OperationOutcome SHALL be returned to indicate that no results were found.

 ### Search for Remittance by Claim